JE-Nieto-Dominguez/COPAL-4G8V-1/README.md

 3. "LACT" - Replaces "FilterEquals_Y" in the code.

 If you wish to use this file to do a trial run of the code, you should:
+1. Un-comment (remove the "#" character before the install.packages lines) lines 34 and 35, so you install the tidyverse and openxlsx libraries.
-1. Replace the working directory to the one you will be using.
+2. Replace the working directory to the one you will be using.
-2. Replace the three mentioned placeholder variables with DIM, MAVG and LACT.
+3. Replace the three mentioned placeholder variables with DIM, MAVG and LACT.
 You can do that using Ctrl + F.
-3. Set the value in Filter_FilterMinMax_O_LowerLimit (named Filter_DIM_LowerLimit, after the correct replacement) as 55.
+4. Set the value in Filter_FilterMinMax_O_LowerLimit (named Filter_DIM_LowerLimit, after the correct replacement) as 55.
-4. Set the value in Filter_FilterMinMax_O_UpperLimit (named Filter_DIM_UpperLimit, after the correct replacement) as 133.
+5. Set the value in Filter_FilterMinMax_O_UpperLimit (named Filter_DIM_UpperLimit, after the correct replacement) as 133.
-5. Set the value in PairingsChosen as 24.
+6. Set the value in PairingsChosen as 24.

 If you did everything correctly, you will have two DF_TotalPairings files (one csv, the other xlsx) with 25 observations of all the variables (where the meaningful data is on the DIM, MAVG and LACT variables), plus the DF_TotalPairings files with 24 observations.
 Everything here is done for groups Size 2 -- Which means you will have data for COW1 and COW2 --.